wso2-attic/ballerina-integrator/README.md

 This guide contains unit test cases for each method implemented in `database_utilities.bal` and `account_manager.bal` files.
 Test files are in the same packages in which the above files are located.

-To run the unit tests, go to the sample root directory and run the following command
+To run the unit tests, go to the sample root directory and run the following command,

 ```bash
 $ ballerina test BankingApplication/
 ```